 - Once you click on change chart type option, you’ll get a dialog box for formatting.

 - Change the chart type of average from “Column Chart” to “Line Chart With Marker”.

 - Click OK.

-Here is your ready to rock column chart with a average line.
-Download this sample file from here learn more.
+Here is your ready to rock column chart with a average line and make sure to download this sample file from here.